No. 7 Florida Men’s Basketball Extends Streak for Historic SEC Road Victory

 “The last 12 minutes of the game, we did a really good job of pushing through and wearing them down a little bit,” Golden said.
 “We just did a much better job defensively than the second half, which opened up transition for us.”

-Florida battled adversity as Haugh turned his ankle after coming down on Urban Klavzar’s foot on defense On multiple occasions, the Gators had to turn to lineups that they haven’t had on the court all season.
+Florida battled adversity as Haugh turned his ankle after coming down on Urban Klavzar’s foot on defense.
+On multiple occasions, the Gators had to turn to lineups that they haven’t had on the court all season.

 Swain led the Longhorns with 21 points, going a perfect 7-7 from the foul line.
-Mark added in 15 points, including three 3s, and Vokietaitis pitched in 12.
+Mark added 15 points, including three 3s, and Vokietaitis pitched in 12.

 Category: Basketball, College Basketball, Feature Sports News, Gators Men's Basketball